5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 While sharing your goals with others can help motivate you to stay committed, it’s often not enough to merely tell people.

 To follow through, most people need to be held accountable.
+You need to learn how to hold yourself accountable and the best way to start is find an accountability partner.

 Pick a friend or loved one that also wants to commit to a new habit or resolution and be each other’s accountability partner.
 Set parameters for how you’ll stay in touch regularly and decide how you’ll encourage each other during setbacks.